 For the fast recovery from the heroin addiction it is important to have a healthy lifestyle.
 For home detox from heroin addiction, it is very valuable to take in a proper diet as it makes the recovery faster.
 It is advisable to eat more vegetables and fruits.
 For keeping the body hydrated, drink plenty of water.
 Caffeinated drinks and food should be avoided.
 Patient should consult with their doctors for proper guidelines about their food.

-The team at the Steps Home Detox programme are former addicts themselves, or have first-hand experience of addiction through a loved one.
+The team at the Steps Home Detox programme are former addicts themselves or have the first-hand experience of addiction through a loved one.
 We know exactly what addiction is really like.
 The tips and advice we give you come from years of experience, both as trained drug detox advisors and as recovering addicts.
 We know how to make that withdrawal process easier, how to develop new coping strategies so you don't relapse, and how to live a heroin-free life.

 Many heroin addicts find themselves taking drugs in order to cope with some other part of their lives, such as a traumatic experience or a loss.
 They try it to block out the pain, but they soon find themselves addicted.
 Once heroin takes hold, loss and trauma are common experiences.
 It is very hard for a heroin addict to live a normal and functional life, so their home life, employment and relationships tend to fall apart.

-Having somebody who understands what you are going through can make all the difference when going through a home detox from heroin.
+Having somebody who understands what you are going through can make all the difference when going through home detox from drugs.
 You are never alone with the Steps counselling team, who provide telephone support and advice seven days a week.
 You will have regular appointments during your treatment, including daily appointments during the first days and weeks of withdrawal, and we will do everything we can to keep your recovery on track.

 Residential rehab doesn't work for everyone.
 It can be far too expensive, and the waiting lists for a bed at a facility can be very long.
 Heroin addiction is an urgent problem, as every dose could be fatal.
-If a patient wishes to get clean, then they need immediate support before they lose the motivation and courage.
+If a patient wishes to get clean, then they need immediate support before they lose motivation and courage.
 When you engage with a home detox from heroin abuse programme, you can start treatment immediately.
 From the very first contact, we will offer practical advice so you can start preparing for your drug-free life.

-With a home detox, you still have access to the same resources, including therapy and counselling, medical supervision, and information on beating addiction.
-However, you don't have to leave home and disrupt your life: instead, you can stay at home where you feel most comfortable, with you loved ones around you for support.
+With a home drug detox, you still have access to the same resources, including therapy and counselling, medical supervision, and information on beating addiction.
+However, you don't have to leave home and disrupt your life: instead, you can stay at home where you feel most comfortable, with your loved ones around you for support.

-If you need help with a heroin addiction, contact the Steps Home Detox team.
+If you need help with heroin addiction, contact the Steps Home Detox team.
 We are available across Great Britain and Ireland, with local services in towns and cities throughout the UK.
 For more information or to request an assessment, call now on 0333 444 0315.